Novator KS-172: Design

 The mockup shown in 1993 had a strong resemblance to the Buk airframe, but since the Indians became involved there have been some changes.
 An Indian magazine gave the specifications of the KS–172 in April 2004 as a core 6.01 m long and 40 cm in diameter with a wingspan of 61 cm, with a booster of 1.4 m, and 748 kg total weight.
-It had a solid fuel tandem rocket booster capable of speeds up to 4000 km/h, 12g manoevring, and an adaptive HE fragmentation warhead.
+It had a solid fuel tandem rocket booster capable of speeds up to 4000 km/h, 12g manoeuvring, and an adaptive HE fragmentation warhead.
 Development would concentrate on the seeker head, autopilot, resistance to jamming and a steering system with 3D thrust vector control (TVC).

 In May 2005 it was reported that there were two versions, with and without a rocket booster, with ranges of 400 km and 300 km respectively.
 At the MAKS (air show) in August 2005, a range of 300 km was quoted for a streamlined missile with a small booster and fins on both booster and fuselage.
 However the model shown at the 2007 MAKS airshow under the name K-100 was closer to the original 1993 mockup in the photo above, with different-shaped fins that were further up the fuselage, and an even larger booster with TVC vents.
 At the same show it was shown under the wing of a Su-35BM, implying that at least two could be carried by Flanker-class aircraft rather than just one on the centreline.

 Guidance is by inertial navigation until the missile is close enough to the target to use active radar for terminal homing.
 The K-100 has an enlarged (350 mm) derivative of the Agat 9B-1103M seeker used in the R-27 (air-to-air missile) (AA-10 'Alamo').
 It has a lock-on range of 40 km, described by an Agat designer as "one fifth or less of the overall range".